Asynchronous eCourse beginning January 5, 2015 and continuing for 5 weeks

 How this eCourse Works

-Instructor Dawn Stahura and Erin Milanese will monitor discussion boards regularly during the five-week period, lead group discussions, and will also answer individual questions.
+Instructor Dawn Stahura will monitor discussion boards regularly during the five-week period, lead group discussions, and will also answer individual questions.
 All interaction will take place on the eCourse site, which will be available 24 hours a day, 7 days a week.
-It's recommended that students log into the site on July 7 or within a few days for an overview of the content and to begin the first lesson.
+It's recommended that students log into the site on January 5 or within a few days for an overview of the content and to begin the first lesson.

 - Read, listen to or view online content